 Check out what I use for my setup!
 I've spent years accumulating the gear and products that I use every day.
-Links to some products below are Amazon affiliate links, which help out the content.
+Links to some products below are Amazon affiliate links, which helps out myself and the content.

 Looking for a recommendation on different PCs?
 Switching from console and don't know what to buy?